 I always make two food-related lists when renting a vacation house: one for the things I’ll pack (more on that a bit below), and one for the things I’ll buy once we get where we’re going.
 I’m addicted to Google Keep—in part because sharing lists with the other people in the group so they can edit and check items off if we split up the shopping duties is so easy—but good old-fashioned paper works as well, or use your favorite note-taking app.

-Refillable Leather Pocket Travelers Notebook, $12.95 on Amazon
+Refillable Leather Pocket Travelers Notebook, $11.95 from Amazon

 There's no reason your travel journal can't include your shopping lists (it's also great for jotting down new recipes you come up with).

 If you’re not obsessed with lists and this seems like a total drag, well, I can’t really sympathize (I made lists just for fun even as a kid), but I do suggest taking a mere ten minutes to do it anyway, since it really minimizes the chances of kicking yourself down the road…when you realize you left the lemongrass you wanted to use for simple syrup at home, for instance, and there’s none to be found at your destination.
 Or you discover you forgot to pack your favorite fancy coffee beans, or didn’t bring cumin and the store ends up charging $9 for it.
 Planning ahead can help mitigate many minor disasters.

 Right now, of course, grocery shopping is not exactly normal—so see our tips for safely shopping during the pandemic, whether you decide to go in person or opt for delivery.

 Prepared to be even more flexible than usual.

 Thanks to the internet, you can usually get a good sense of what grocery stores, specialty shops, and farmers markets there are near your destination before you actually get there, which can help you better prepare your meal plan.